AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

 automatically generate test cases for all of the supported subprogram profiles.
 The number of generated test cases can be configured through the ``--gen-test-num`` switch.

+As mentioned in section :ref:`Tgen_Env`, test input generation requires executing code to determine some of the characteristics of the types at hand.
+This means that for both native and cross targets, a GNAT Pro toolchain for the corresponding target must be available in the environment.

+For cross targets, the test input generation harness will be executed through GNATemulator.
+GNATtest may thus compile it against a different runtime than the one specified through the ``--RTS`` switch, to use one corresponding to a board supported by GNATemulator for the given target.
+This should have no impact on the definition of the various types, as only the target CPU helps define the size of predefined types.
+The mapping between targets and the runtime used for test input generation is defined under :file:`<gnatdas_install_dir>/share/tgen/tgen_target_runtimes.json`, users may copy and modify it, and feed the modified mapping to GNATtest using the ``tgen-target-config=FILE`` command line option.

 .. _supported_tgen_types: